Skip to main content

 At a Glance

-Our Registered Behavior Technician® 40-Hour Training Certificate program, offered in response to the high demand for RBTs, meets the Behavior Analyst Certification Board (BACB) 40-hour education requirement for the Registered Behavior Technician certification examination, a nationally recognized paraprofessional certification in behavior analysis.
+Our online Registered Behavior Technician® 40-Hour Training Certificate program, offered in response to the high demand for RBTs, meets the Behavior Analyst Certification Board (BACB) 40-hour education requirement for the Registered Behavior Technician certification examination, a nationally recognized paraprofessional certification in behavior analysis.

 Approx. Number of Hours/Months: